In these occupations, workers are involved in day-to-day activities of running a business or with matters related to money

 |Labor Relations Specialists||

-Labor relations specialists interpret and administer labor contracts.
+Labor relations specialists resolve employee-management disputes and negotiate labor contracts.

 Loan officers evaluate, authorize, or recommend approval of loan applications.